Skip to content

 The 60s Lower School block was fully refurbished and extended to provide lower and middle school classrooms, collaborative teaching areas, changing rooms and SEN teaching space.
 The building also has a green roof.
 It was rendered and new glazing was installed to improve thermal performance and create a more contemporary appearance.
 A roof extension on the listed school building at the front of the site provided a new art room.
 Externally the playground was covered in astroturf and new play facilities were created outside the Reception classrooms at ground level.

 Planning permission was granted in 2016.
 The school’s executive architects, Studio Webb, managed detail design and contract administration and achieved an exemplary quality for the project.
-The revitalised school was opened in time for the new academic year in September 2017.
-The project transforms the teaching environment at Thomas’s Battersea and enhances the learning experience for generations to come.

 Project Details